ayushgautam7/chit-chat-Application/README.md

-#CHIT_CHAT
+#CHIT-CHAT-APPLICATION

-CHIT_CHAT is a Full Stack Chatting App.
+CHIT-CHAT-APPLICATION is a Full Stack Chatting App.
 Uses Socket.io for real time communication and stores user details in encrypted format in Mongo DB Database.
 ## Tech Stack